krashanoff/whoami/src/posts/2022-libav.md

 6. `av_find_encoder`/`av_find_decoder`; `avcodec_open2`
 7. `av_read_frame`

 Anyways, what I'm trying to say is that using FFMPEG is a laborious process.
-As they say in the world of Gentoo, though, FFMPEG is a lot like configuring a kernel:
+I find that using it is comparable to how Gentoo describes configuring a kernel:

 > Manually configuring a kernel is often seen as the most difficult procedure a Linux user ever has to perform.
 Nothing is less true -- after configuring a couple of kernels you don't even remember that it was difficult ;) [^3]